 Mindfulness, Vipassana and meditation have enjoyed increasing popularity in the Western world since the 1960s.
 In the beginning, it was mainly psychotherapists who used various mindfulness methods.

-This was intended to treat psychological ailments such as panic attacks, depression or burnout.
+In this way, mental ailments such as panic attacks, depression or Burnout treated.
 The treating psychotherapists were able to produce remarkable results, which contributed to a media hype.

 As early as the beginning of the 1970s, there was a lot of media hype on the subject.
 The press increasingly reported on the topic, which finally brought it to the attention of the general public.